TheDataCode/E-Commerce-Retail-Analysis/README.md

 ### E-COMMERCE RETAIL ANALYSIS

 This is a statistical analysis on an ecommerce retail store that has customers in 38 countries.
 The dataset contains information on sales and customers for a year.Purchases were made in US dollars.
-The dataset was provided by [forage](https://www.theforage.com) for their virtual experience program

 Initial dataset contained 541909 rows and 8 columns.